 Legal team and clients after court argument in Awad v.
 Fordham We won the case in August 2019, when the court annulled Fordham's decision to deny SJP club status and ordered Fordham to recognize SJP.
 Fordham has appealed, despite the fact that Fordham students have had a successful SJP club since the court's decision.
 National education and news magazines Inside Higher Ed and Newsweek and local outlet The New York Post helped amplify this victory.
 Amicus Briefs in Anti-BDS Legislation Challenges Along with Palestine Legal, we filed amicus briefs in cases challenging the 2016 Arizona, 2017 Texas, and 2017 Arkansas anti-BDS laws that require government contractors to certify that they will not boycott Israel.
 In January, the Ninth Circuit Court of Appeals found Jordahl v.
 Brnovich moot because Arizona changed the law in response to the lawsuit.
 In April, the Fifth Circuit Court of Appeals found the same for the Texas law in Amawi v.
 Paxton / Pluecker v.
 Board of Regents of the University of Houston System.
 Arkansas Times v.
 Waldrip challenging the Arkansas law is currently on appeal in the Eighth Circuit Court of Appeals.
-ABUSIVE STATE POWER CHALLENGING UNJUST GOVERNMENT POLICIES Accountability for International Crimes in Palestine "It is time for justice.
+CHALLENGING UNJUST GOVERNMENT POLICIES Accountability for International Crimes in Palestine Accountability for International Crimes in Palestine "It is time for justice.
 It is time for an investigation," read an April 2020 open letter signed by the Center for Constitutional Rights and more than 180 organizations expressing support for an International Criminal Court (ICC) investigation into war crimes and crimes against humanity committed on the territory of Palestine.
 In December, the International Criminal Court prosecutor concluded there is a reasonable basis to proceed with an investigation into war crimes and crimes against humanity committed on the territory of Palestine.
-The Pre-Trial Chamber invited victims to submit observations, and, in March, Center for Constitutional Rights Senior Staff Attorney Katherine Gallagher made a submission on behalf of 20 Palestinian victims of persecution from all parts of Palestine and the diaspora urging the ICC to authorize an investigation of highranking Israeli military and civilian officicals without delay.
-The Hill, Common Dreams, Just Security, and Consortium News covered this important international story.
+The Pre-Trial Chamber invited victims to submit observations, and, in March, Center for Constitutional Rights Senior Staff Attorney Katherine Gallagher made a submission on behalf of 20 Palestinian victims of persecution from all parts of Palestine and the diaspora urging the ICC to authorize an investigation of high-ranking Israeli military and civilian officials without delay.